kevlewis08/nyc_parks_check-/README.md

 - Step 1: Design a UI/UX plan/map using Figma to decide how to best present information to the users and make navigating the site/app easy and visually appealing.
 - Step 2: Once design plan is finalized, use JavaScript or another language to build the front end and make sure all features are functional and properly linked to the back end.

+## Documentation Submission

+A:

+I first completed the Figma UI/UX map and constructed how each page would look, where contnent would be placed on each page and what the functionalities of the page elements would be.
+I also used Figma to keep the group organized and keep track of who was working on what page.
+We also communicated questions,answers and ideas in the Figma chat.
+After this I researched and read through the APIs from NYC government open data portal and Google Maps API and learned how we could implement each into our project.
+Ultimately I decided Google Maps APi was the most user friendly and intuitive API to use so that is what I integrated into the Maps page for the interactive map of New York City.

+B:

+The Maps page includes a search bar with a "Search" button.
+The seach bar includes text suggestiing things the user woul most likely want to search the website for.
+Once clicked and typed in, the suggestions dissapear to allow for the search input to be properly readable.
+The searching functionality however does not work at this time.
+The Maps page also includes five buttons for each borough of New York City.
+The buttons do not function but they were planned to zoom in on the map and display parks in the selected borough.
+The Maps page also includes an interactive map section that is automatically defaulted to showing the New York City area using Google Maps API.
+This section includes several functions including zooming in and out, viewing the map in 2D and 3D, selecting places that include links to get directions, view reviews, or view in a larger map page.

 -----------------------------------------------

 # Yashadii